 The paper should be on standard size of paper (A4 format), Times New Roman, type size 12 font, double-space lines, 2.5 cm margins on each edge of the page.
 MS Word should be used.
 If any abbreviations are used, they shall be explained appropriately when they are used in the text for the first time.
 Latin words are to be written in italics.
 Tables, graphs and other material are to be submitted separately to the text.
 Word editor should be used to create tables, for tables each item should be placed into a separate cell.
 Maximum size 16.4 (width) x 23 cm (height) = one page per table.
 Tables are to be numbered with Arabic numerals in the order in which they are referred to in the text and have a brief, but self-explanatory title.
 Abbreviations or symbols used in the tables must be explained either in the table title or as a footnote.
 Column headings should be as brief as possible; the units should be indicated in square brackets.
 No vertical lines should be used.
 Graphs should be provided in MS Excel editor (stored with original data) or as a figure, without shadow outline and background and without grid.
 Size of figures should either match the column width (7.6 cm) or their width must not exceed 16 cm, the maximum height is 23 cm; photos, figures and diagrams in format .tiff, .gif, .jpg, .psd, .eps, .pdf, .ai – in BW, RGB or CMYK; resolution min.
 300 dpi.

-Title of paper has to be concise, accurate (not exceeded 85 characters); no subtitles and abbreviations should be used
+Title of paper has to be concise, accurate (not exceeded 85 characters without spaces); no subtitles and abbreviations should be used

 Authors and Affiliations – complete name(s) of the authors, the name(s) and address(es) of the work place, e-mail

 Corresponding author is responsible for professional processing of analyses and interpretation of obtained data, checks the accuracy of the text and presentation of results; the author identification by ORCID database.